 The first adaptation strategy used in this work is hanging-node refinement of an initially structured quadrilateral mesh.
 In this strategy, a fixed fraction, $f^{\text{frac}}$ , of elements with the highest error indicators is flagged for refinement.
 For the present results, we only consider isotropic refinement in which each quadrilateral is subdivided uniformly into four quadrilaterals, as illustrated in Figure 1.
 This refinement is done in each element's reference space by employing the referenceto-global coordinate mapping in calculating the refined elements' geometry node coordinates.
 The refined elements inherit the same geometry approximation order and quadrature rules as the parent coarse element.
 When curved boundary representations are employed, new nodes introduced on the boundary are snapped to the geometry - this perturbation is usually very small for high-order curved elements on the boundary, as these already approximate the geometry with high fidelity.
+For the cases involving curved geometry in this paper, we use quartic polynomials as element edges and the element's interior mapping is generated via a tensor product between those polynomials.
+At the boundaries, the quartic polynomials interpolate the true mathematical description of the geometry.

 Elements created in a hanging-node refinement can be marked for h-refinement again in subsequent adaptation iterations.
-In this case, neighbors will be cut to keep one level of refinement difference between adjacent cells, as illustrated in Figure 1.
+In this case, neighbors are divided in the minimal possible fashion, generally anisotropically, to keep one level of refinement difference between adjacent cells, as illustrated in Figure 1.